 And Stronglifts 5×5 workout for older people like me has even lower weekly sets.

-There are only 3 sets/week for all of the exercise besides squats…and squats only gets 6 sets a week.
+There are only 3 sets/week for all of the exercises besides squats…and squats only get 6 sets a week.

 Bottom line: I’ll be doing 10 or more sets per muscle group per week for all muscle groups, unlike Stronglifts 5×5 workout.